AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/server/README.md

 - playlist service: designs playlist/usable by client to add song wish
 - announcement service: coordinates generation of radio host interludes (internal only)

-An additional API gateway (http://localhost:8080) serves as a single endpoint over which to address the separate microservices from outside.
+An additional API gateway serves as a single endpoint over which to address the separate microservices from outside.
 It reroutes the requests accordingly.

-**Swagger UI** for all public microservices is available at: http://localhost:8080/swagger-ui.html
+**Swagger UI** for all public microservices is available (locally) at: http://localhost:8080/swagger-ui.html

 ## Database

-The database holds all information regarding both metadata of songs announcements (for the latter there is only the title set to "announcement"; distinguished internally by type) and file names of the respective audio files for songs and announcements.
+The database holds all information regarding both metadata of songs and announcements (for the latter there is only the title set to "announcement"; distinguished internally by type) as well as file names of the respective audio files for songs and announcements.

+The tables used for managing different playlists of potentially multiple users implement a queue-like data structure where _playlists_ holds the basic information per playlist (session, head position and next free tail) and _playlist_q_ contains all playlist elements at certain queue positions per session.

 ### Schema